andreasgrv/website/content/posts/softmax.md

-title: Softmax Layers are invertible unless overparametrised
+title: Softmax Layers can and should be invertible
-date: Sunday, 25 January 2024 at 18:38
+date: Sunday, 30 January 2024 at 23:32

 $$
 \newcommand{\R}{\mathbb{R}}